 The Future for Diabetics

 It's important that researchers discover the specific causes of type 1 diabetes, whatever they are.
-This discovery should help them find a cure for diabetes or help them find better treatments for the disease.
+This discovery may help them find a cure for diabetes or help them find better treatments for the disease.
 Curing and treating any type of diabetes is important.
 It's especially important in type 1 diabetes, however, since this disease has the potential to affect people for a large proportion of their lives and may eventually produce additional problems.
 If viruses are proven to be a cause, it may be possible to develop effective vaccines to prevent some cases of the disease.
 The ability to prevent the disease would be a wonderful development.